carbon-design-system/carbon/README.md

   Carbon Design System
 </h1>

-> The Carbon Design System is IBM’s open-source design system for products and
+> Carbon is an open-source design system built by IBM.
-> experiences.
 With the IBM Design Language as its foundation, the system
 > consists of working code, design tools and resources, human interface
 > guidelines, and a vibrant community of contributors.